QShield: Securing Neural Networks Against Adversarial Attacks using Quantum Circuits: Experimental Setup

-\paragraph{Perturbation Budgets ($\epsilon$).} The $\epsilon$ values are dataset-specific and chosen to balance attack effectiveness with perceptual imperceptibility.
-MNIST tolerates larger perturbations due to its binary nature, while CIFAR-10 requires smaller perturbations to maintain visual fidelity.
+The $\epsilon$ values are dataset-specific and are selected to balance attack effectiveness with perceptual imperceptibility.
+MNIST tolerates larger perturbations due to its binary nature, whereas CIFAR-10 requires smaller perturbations to preserve visual fidelity.